PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/README.md

 retrieve a file that Simple Search does not find.
 Provide a comma separated list to retrieve multiple files.

+Use `/IncludeAll` to show or download all versions of a file if MyEMSL has multiple versions of the same file (by file path)

 Use `/Test` to perform automatic tests using predefined dataset names

 Use `/Preview` to view files that would be downloaded, but not actually download